Why We Need “Permissionless Innovation” In The Car Industry

 The bottom line is that the car industry can solve its major problems.
 But it needs to be free to be able to do so.
 Cars are so central to our lives; everybody benefits when they get better.

-Posted on September 21, 2016 12:18 pm, in Cars, Tech Talk and tagged Car Industry, Cars, clean cars, clean tech, intelligent software, self driving cars, tech, technology.
+Posted on September 21, 2016 12:18 pm, in The Roadster, The Tech Geek and tagged Car Industry, clean cars, clean tech, intelligent software, self driving cars, tech, technology, The Roadster.
 Bookmark the permalink.
 Leave a comment.